rewonc/pastalog/README.md

 - `series_name`: typically the type of metric (e.g. `validLoss`, `trainLoss`, `validAccuracy`).
 - `value`: the value of the metric (e.g. `1.56`, `0.20`, etc.)
 - `step`: whatever quantity you want to plot on the x axis.
-If you have batches of size 100 and will run for 10 epochs, you could pass to `step` the number of batches have been seen already (0..1000).
+If you run for 10 epochs of 100 batches each, you could pass to `step` the number of batches have been seen already (0..1000).

 > **Note**: If you want to compare models across batch sizes, a good approach is to pass to `step` the fractional number of times the model has seen the data (number of epochs).
 In that case, you will have a fairer comparison between a model with batchsize 50 and another with batchsize 100, for example.